aking618/GitHub-Automation/README.md

 <h4 align="center">
-    The GitHub Automater speeds up the process of starting new coding projects by creating a new repository and linking it to a folder on your desktop.
-It even opens Visual Studio Code when it's finished!<br />This applications <em>DOES NOT</em> create a new GitHub Account, only a repository for an established account.</h4>
+    The GitHub Automater speeds up the process of starting new coding projects by creating a new repository and linking it to a folder on your desktop or deleting a current repository.
+It even opens Visual Studio Code when it's finished creating!<br />This applications <em>DOES NOT</em> create a new GitHub Account, only a repository for an established account.</h4>
 <h5 align="center">
     I plan on further improving this program with support for other web browsers as well as add encryption to UserCredentials to offer greater security.
 </h5>